12 May 2021 Leave a comment Test automation

 - Kaspresso: Framework built on top of Espresso.
 By monitoring Android’s event queue and sending command only when Android is ready to receive commands it reduces the likeliness that UI commands will be skipped because of lack of computation resources.

 - Repeato: This tool relies on computer vision to figure out if the app is ready for the next interaction.
 It observes the screen and even waits till elements on the screen stopped animating before triggering the next commands.

-- Barista is also based on espresso.
+- Barista is also based on Espresso.
 The stability of tests is improved by a retry strategy: You can specify for tests how often a test should be retried in case it fails.

-Lack of developer resources:
+Lack of developer resources

-If you have worked in a software team, I am sure you have been in a similar place: Developer resources are always scarce.
+If you have worked in a software team, we are sure you have been in a similar place: Developer resources are always scarce.
 The team is busy implementing new features while trying to fix the bugs which pop up more frequently than expected.
 The vision to implement a full-fledged CI with mobile test automation is there, but there is always something more urgent, so plans to automate testing get postponed.

-Strategies for saving developer time and resources on test automation:
+Strategies for saving developer time and resources on test automation

 Besides the very obvious option of getting a QA person who takes care of testing manually, there are initiatives that you can take to save time and budget.
 But let’s take a closer look at the cost factors of mobile test automation: